arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-Russia launched more than 70 missiles on Ukraine in its second mass strike in a matter of days, damaging energy infrastructure in Kyiv, the capital, and elsewhere, killing two.
+<strong>Russia</strong> launched more than 70 missiles on Ukraine in its second strike in a matter of days, damaging energy infrastructure in Kyiv, the capital, and elsewhere, killing at least three.
 Kherson, in southern Ukraine, was left without power and Kharkiv, in the east, saw its electricity, heating and water supplies cut.
-Meanwhile, General Valery Zaluzhny, the head of Ukraine’s armed forces, told The Economist that the Russians are preparing for a major Russian offensive in the next few months, including “another go at Kyiv”.
+General Valery Zaluzhny, the head of Ukraine’s armed forces, [has told <em>The Economist</em>](https://te.arielherself.xyz/ukraines-fateful-winter) that the Russians are preparing for a major Russian offensive in the next few months, including “another go at Kyiv”.

 A congressional committee tasked with investigating the Capitol riot of January 6th 2021 will reportedly recommend that former-president <strong>Donald Trump</strong> be charged with insurrection.
 The Department of Justice, which would handle such a prosecution and is conducting its own probe, is not obliged to follow the suggestion.
 Mr Trump denies any wrongdoing; a spokesperson called [the proceedings](https://te.arielherself.xyz/united-states/2022/06/10/congresss-capitol-riot-hearing-confirms-donald-trumps-complicity) “show trials”.